Maé-Bérénice Méité: 2021–22 season

 Méité returned to training in October, announcing that she started to train in the Young Goose Academy with Italian Coach Lorenzo Magri in Egna, Italy, and part-time in Tampa with Fontana.
 She has described her injury as a "blessing in disguise".
 Scheduled to compete at the 2021 Internationaux de France, she withdrew as it was not enough to "present quality programs" after only returning on the ice for a month.
 She later withdrew from French Nationals, subsequently leaving her ineligible for the European and World Championships, stating it was the "toughest decision" she has ever made.

-She also withdrew from the Tallinn Cup in February.
-She made her competitive return in April, competing at the 2022 Egna Spring Trophy and placing 5th.
+Méité would also withdrew from the Tallinn Cup in February.
+She made her competitive return in April, competing at the 2022 Egna Spring Trophy and placing fifth.

 2022–23 season

 In her first appearance of the season, Méité came eleventh at the 2022 CS Nepela Memorial.
 In her return to the Grand Prix on home ice at the 2022 Grand Prix de France, she finished eighth.
 She attracted attention for presenting the winner, Loena Hendrickx, with a birthday cake after the free skate, which occurred on that occasion.

+Méité came fourth at the French championships.

+2023–24 season

+Beginning the Grand Prix at the 2023 Skate Canada International, Méité was twelfth.